piyush-21-raj/RL_SoC/README.md

 # Welcome to my Project 'Street Fighter II - Reinforcement Learning'

-This repository contains the material and assignments of the project through the 7 weeks.
+This repository contains the materials used and assignments undertaken in the project.

 # Specifics